Kent Kidney Care Centre Counselling Service

 What is the Kent Kidney Care Support Group?

-Anyone with kidney problems and their families can join our support group.
+Anyone with kidney problems who is registered with the Kent Kidney Care Centre and their families can join our support group.
 It is an opportunity to meet people and gain support, knowledge, and friendship.

 At your request, we can invite to these meetings guest speakers from the health professions or supporting organisations (such as dietitians or carers support) to provide answers to any questions you may have.

-If you would like to know more or get involved, please contact the renal counsellors.
+If you would like to know more or get involved, please contact the kidney counsellors.